Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ## Create and set up the Snowflake Account

 ### Create the Snowflake Account
-If you do not have a Snowflake account, no problem, you can get a free trial  at [snowflake.com](https://www.snowflake.com/en/).Select **Start for Free** and follow the instructions.
+If you do not have a Snowflake account, no problem, you can get a free trial  at [snowflake.com](https://www.snowflake.com/en/).
+Select **Start for Free** and follow the instructions.
 ### Accept the Terms & Conditions
 Duration: 1
-1. Log on to your Snowflake account through the Snowsight web interface and change to the **orgadmin** role.
+1. Log on to your Snowflake account through the Snowsight web interface and change to the **ORGADMIN** role.
 1. Select “Admin -> Billing & Terms”.
 4. In the “Snowflake Marketplace” section, review the Consumer Terms of Service.
 5. If you agree to the terms, select “Accept Terms & Conditions”.